 Thoracic Spine Red Flags

-While most upper back pain is quite straightforward from a diagnostic perspective and it responds quickly to treatment, there are other potential sources of thoracic cage and chest pain that can be more sinister and require urgent intervention.
+While most upper back pain is relatively straightforward from a diagnostic perspective and responds quickly to treatment, other potential sources of the thoracic cage and chest pain can be more sinister and require urgent intervention.

-Cardiac conditions and malignancy are just a couple of potentially life-changing sources of upper back pain that should be investigated and treatment without delay.
+Cardiac conditions and malignancy are just a couple of potentially life-changing sources of upper back pain that you should investigate and treat without delay.
 Due to the thoracic spine being more likely to be caused by a serious pathology when compared to your neck or lower back, it is also wise to consult with your trusted healthcare practitioner.
 You should certainly consult with your healthcare practitioner if you have any of the following red flags.

 Red flags for possible serious spinal pathology include:

 - History of cancer, drug abuse, HIV, immunosuppression or prolonged use of corticosteroids.

 - Fever, chills, unexplained weight loss, or recent bacterial infection.

 - Non-mechanical without relief from bed rest or postural modification.

 - Accompanied by severe morning stiffness (rheumatoid arthritis and ankylosing spondylitis).